tablelandnetwork/docs/docs/tutorials/dynamic-nft-solidity.md

 <img src={EtherscanConnect} />

-1. You’ll need a wallet connected to Polygon Mumbai.
+1. You’ll need a wallet connected to Polygon Amoy.
 2. You’ll need some test MATIC tokens from one of the available faucets.
 3. You’ll need to click the `Connect to Web3` button in Etherscan shown above.